kitnil/awesome/README.md

 - [hunchentoot](https://github.com/edicl/hunchentoot) - Web server written in Common Lisp
 - [cl-shellwords](https://github.com/jorams/cl-shellwords) - Common Lisp library to escape strings for the shell, or split strings according to shell rules.
 - [cl-opengl](https://github.com/3b/cl-opengl) - cl-opengl is a set of CFFI bindings to the OpenGL, GLU and GLUT APIs.
-- [lem-opengl](https://github.com/pupcraft/lem-opengl) - opengl frontend for lem
+- [lem-opengl](https://github.com/gmasching/lem-opengl) - OpenGL frontend for the Lem text editor
 - [cl-repl](https://github.com/koji-kojiro/cl-repl) - A full-featured repl implementation designed to work with Roswell
 - [let-over-lambda](https://github.com/thephoeron/let-over-lambda) - Doug Hoyte's "Production" version of macros from Let Over Lambda, ready for ASDF and Quicklisp.
 - [cl-steamworks](https://github.com/Shinmera/cl-steamworks) - A bindings library for the Valve SteamWorks API.